OpenTranslationBible/open-bible/en-GB/04.Numbers/md/numbers-16.md

 ## Numbers 16:23

-Then the Lord spoke to Moses, and said
+And so the Lord spoke to Moses, saying

 ## Numbers 16:24